 Laura Krolczyk, Leah Halton-Pope to Lead Roswell Park’s Engagement with Government Officials and Agencies

-BUFFALO, N.Y. — Roswell Park Cancer Institute’s engagement with elected officials and government agencies will be led by Laura Krolczyk, who has been promoted to Vice President of External Affairs, and Leah Halton-Pope, who joins the Institute as Director of Government and Community Relations.
+BUFFALO, N.Y. — Roswell Park Comprehensive Cancer Center’s engagement with elected officials and government agencies will be led by Laura Krolczyk, who has been promoted to Vice President of External Affairs, and Leah Halton-Pope, who joins the Institute as Director of Government and Community Relations.

 Krolczyk, who most recently served as Director of State Relations at Roswell Park, a National Cancer Institute-designated comprehensive cancer center, will highlight and enhance the Institute’s global impact while developing its strategic position on public-health policy issues and regulatory matters at the federal, state and local levels.
 Before joining Roswell Park in 2010, Krolczyk served as an aide to U.S. Sens.
 Hillary Clinton and Kirsten Gillibrand, directing their Western New York regional offices.
 A member of the Leadership Buffalo Class of 2011, she was recognized with Buffalo Business First’s 40 Under Forty award in 2014.